Faith Loves Company

 Missed Opportunities

 Spreading yourself too thin and trying to help everyone else means missing out on things that truly align with your purpose.
+This can keep you stuck and stagnating.

 Increased Stress and Anxiety

 When you’re living for the approval of others and fearing rejection, it creates a constant state of stress and anxiety.
+Thoughts of “What if they didn’t like me?
+Did I sound like an idiot?” on loop, forever.

 Why People Serving is the Better Path